Abandoned & Little-Known Airfields:

 The 1st flight of the RB-1 Conestoga was in 1943, piloted by Guy Miller.

-Three prototypes of the Conestoga were built,
+Initially 3 prototypes of the Conestoga were built.

-David Leidel recalled, "My father was a Flight Test Engineer on the RB-1 at Budd Field
+David Leidel recalled, "My father was a Flight Test Engineer on the RB-1 at Budd Field during the latter stages of WW2.

 They had a lot of problems with the Budd ship & his flight log tells quite a tale."

-An undated (circa 1940s?) aerial view looking east at the Budd Red Lion Factory, with one runway visible behind the factory.
+A circa 1940s aerial view looking east at the Budd Red Lion Factory, with one runway visible behind the factory.

-A January 29, 1945 view of a Budd RB-1 Conestoga at Budd Field.
+A 1/29/45 view of a Budd RB-1 Conestoga at Budd Field.

 Posing with the RB-1 were Sally Siebert from the Women Accepted for Volunteer Emergency Service (WAVE)